eclipse-kanto/meta-kanto/README.md

 ## Adding the required go version to your build

-The Go version in the Poky recipes needs to be upgraded to the required version for Eclipse Kanto, as the default Go version in the Hardknott Yocto release is 1.16.15.
+The Go version in the poky recipes needs to be upgraded to the required version for Eclipse Kanto to build, as the default Go version in the Hardknott Yocto release is 1.16.15.

 The required Go version for Eclipse Kanto can be found in the go.mod file of each Eclipse Kanto